munificent/game-programming-patterns/book/state.markdown

 <aside name="fragment">

-When you dynamically allocate states, you may have to worry about fragmentation.
-An <a href="object-pool.html" class="pattern">Object Pool</a> can help.
+When you dynamically allocate states, you may have to worry about fragmentation and memory usage.
+The <a href="flyweight.html" class="gof-pattern">Flyweight</a> and <a href="object-pool.html" class="pattern">Object Pool</a> patterns can help.

 </aside>